Thaliavch/Bank-Management-System/README.md

 A Bank Management System is based on a concept of recording customer’s account details.
 Allows the user to perform all the tasks like creating an account, deposit amount, withdraw amount, check balance, view all account holders detail, close an account and modify an account.
-Providing organization and security to the banking institution.
+Providing organization and security to the banking institution and their costumers.
 We are using C++ and Object Oriented Programming concepts like encapsulation, inheriatance and polymorphism for the building of the bank management application.

 Feautures:
 -Create an account